 As of yet, there’s, unfortunately, no cure for arthritis, and as the disease causes severe knee problems, knee replacement surgery is sometimes the best option.
-If you have arthritis of the knees that isn’t responding to other treatments, Michael Blackwell, MD, at the Center for Orthopaedics and Sports Medicine in Tomball and Shenandoah, Texas, can help.
+If you have arthritis of the knees that isn’t responding to other treatments, Michael Blackwell, MD, at the Center for Orthopaedics and Sports Medicine in Tomball and The Woodlands, Texas, can help.
 Dr. Blackwell is an accomplished orthopaedic and sports medicine specialist who has considerable expertise in carrying out knee replacement surgery using the state-of-the-art Mako Robotic-Arm Assisted Technology.
 Call the Center for Orthopaedics and Sports Medicine today to find out more or request an appointment online.

 Knee replacement is a potential solution for severe knee pain and dysfunction.
 One of the most widespread causes of knee problems is the degeneration of the joint caused by various forms of arthritis.
 Osteoarthritis is the primary cause of joint degeneration.